JL-14/viking-experience-uk/README.md

 + #### Navigation Bar

--Positioned at the top of the page.
+- Positioned at the top of the page.

--Contains the logo and name of The Viking Experience UK on the left hand side.
+- Contains the logo and name of The Viking Experience UK on the left hand side.
 The logo acts as a link to the Home Page from all parts of the website.

--Contains navigation links on the right hand side:
+- Contains navigation links on the right hand side:

     * Home - leads to the Home Page where there is introductory information about the experiences and the company, as well as directions to The Viking Experience location.